Toontown-Event-Horizon/panda-utils-docs/source/introduction.rst

    into a group with non-polygon objects under it.
    It also may reject valid egg files built with a non-standard generator (generators like bam2egg or panda-utils itself are safe).
+   The latter limitation will be remedied with Panda Utils 2.0.

-Panda Utils requires at least Python 3.8 and a reasonably contemporary version of Panda3D.
+Panda Utils requires at least Python 3.9 and a reasonably contemporary version of Panda3D.

-.. warning:: Panda Utils is not compatible with Panda3D 1.10.13 on Linux downloaded from PyPI.
+.. warning:: Panda Utils is not compatible with ``panda3d==1.10.13`` or ``1.10.13next1`` on Linux downloaded from PyPI.
    This is due to a bug in ``patchelf-0.17`` which broke Egg-Trans tool actively used inside Panda Utils.
 You can check whether your version of Panda is compatible by running ``egg-trans`` from the command line.
    If it outputs a help notice, it probably works, 1.10.13 causes segmentation faults and will not work.

+.. warning:: Using ``panda3d-gltf>=0.16.0`` may fail due to an upstream bug (wrong import path).
+   Older versions of ``panda3d-gltf`` do not support exporting files with spaces in their path, so you should avoid making paths with spaces.

 .. note:: The support for Windows machines is currently a Work-in-progress and not guaranteed to work.
    We're working on improving it over time.